 “After 33 years, including 13 years prosecuting animal abuse, I retired from LA City Attorney’s Office in 2013.
 For the past 40 years I’ve served on the board of numerous nonprofits focused on gang intervention/prevention, cancer patient support and, of course, animal rescue and advocacy.

 “I remain a licensed California attorney providing free legal advice to animal nonprofits, animal cruelty investigators, and individuals with animal-related legal problems.
 I’m a very active volunteer for our local shelter, specializing in the transport of shelter animals to local veterinarians and the rescue of older, sick and special need shelter animals.
 In addition to being on the board of SNAP Cats, I’m currently on the board of Last Chance for Animals and VP of Mary Jo and Hank Greenberg Foundation (since 2002).
 I live in Calabasas, California with several so-called “unadoptable” animals, including (until recently) Otter Girl who I rescued the day she was deemed “unadoptable” and scheduled for euthanasia due to incontinence and paralysis.
-After 1 ½ years with me, she recently was rehomed with SNAP Cats and, after a short stay with them, was adopted and is living a wonderful life in Morgan Hill, CA.
+After 1 ½ years of diapering her and taking tender care of Otter Girl, she recently was rehomed with SNAP Cats and, after a short stay with them, was adopted and is living a wonderful life in Morgan Hill, CA.